s-kust/stocks-data-backend/README.md

    1. Note that you must give the spreadsheet editing rights to your function, not just viewing, although in our case it does not perform any editing.
    1. Save the following key-value pairs in the previously created AWS Secrets Manager: `type`, `project_id`, `private_key_id`, `private_key`, `client_email`, `client_id`, `auth_uri`, `token_uri`, `auth_provider_x509_cert_url`, `client_x509_cert_url`.

-Prepare the [Alpha Vantage](https://www.alphavantage.co/) API key and save it in the AWS Secrets Manager secret named `alpha_vantage_api_key` with the same key.

 Create two AWS S3 buckets for data and generated charts.
-Paste their names in the AWS CloudFormation template parameters `BucketMainData` and `BucketCharts`.
+Paste their names in the AWS CloudFormation template `template.yml` parameters `BucketMainData` and `BucketCharts`.
 Note that the objects in the charts bucket must be publicly accessible.

 Now you have to manually load the state machine definition file `/src/state_machine.json` into the data S3 bucket.
-After that, check out the `DefinitionUri` parameter in the `template.yml` file.
 Unfortunately, I was unable to simplify this step.
 Currently, the system does not accept the state machine definition from the local file.
+After uploading the state machine definition file into the S3 bucket, check out the `DefinitionUri` parameter in the `template.yml` file.

 After all these preparations, run the bash script `1-create-bucket.sh`.
 Make sure that the `bucket-name.txt` file appeared in the root directory and that one more S3 bucket has been created.
 This step only needs to be done once.